 Today I am continuing to try to push back the background trees and bring the major trunks forward.
 To do that I lightened the dark patches on the background trees a little.
 I also added some of that lighter color to the dark patches on the major trunks to give them more form.
 I added more highlights to those dark patches which creates more contrast, helping to bring the major trunks forward.
 For the same reason I lightened the highlights on the right side of the major trunks.
 The snow shadows needed a little adjustment and I added a few more branches here and there and adjusted the foliage a bit.
 I signed the painting in the lower left corner indicating I may be finished but I'll have another look tomorrow to see if I see any other adjustments that need to be done.

-To see the step-by-step progress of the first Aspen Painting Click Here.Contact the artist, Daniel Fishback for information about these paintings by email: dfis...@charter.net or by cell: 314-276-8880.
+To see the step-by-step progress of the first Aspen Painting Click Here.Contact the artist, Daniel Fishback for information about this painting by email: dfis...@charter.net.